niranjanaambadi/Cryptography_CS789_final_project/README.md

 Do as directed and you get the system working!

 Alice is the sender.
 Bob is the receiver and Eve is the eavesdropper
-##Testing
+## Testing

-Though explicit unit tests are not written, the files contain various conditional checks that are inserted for testing.
+The files contain various conditional checks that are inserted for testing.
 For example, to generate prime I have used Miller-Rabin primality test .